If you have been a reader of security analysis and business valuations, you must have heard about or read Aswath Damodaran.

 The year 2008 is one classic example when most valuations – even the good ones – went horribly wrong owing to the last two factors – firm-specific and macro uncertainties.

-My “careful” 2007 valuations, for instance, of GE Shipping, NTPC, and Crompton Greaves, look hopelessly optimistic, in hindsight, simply because I underestimated the damage brought about by the 2008 crisis.
+As I remember now, my careful 2007 valuations, for instance, of stocks like GE Shipping, NTPC, and Crompton Greaves, look hopelessly optimistic, in hindsight, simply because I underestimated the damage brought about by the 2008 crisis.

 As Damodaran writes…